Last updated on November 7, 2019 at 23:12

 - Spontaneous action potentials in myocardial cells

 This type of drug is used to prevent recurrent arrhythmias and to restore sinus rhythm in people with current cardiac arrhythmias.
 Antiarrhythmic drugs are classically classified according to the Vaughan Williams classification.
 There are four drug classes in this classification:

 - Class Ia – Na+ channel blockers of intermediate strength

-- Class Ib – strong Na+ channel blockers
+- Class Ib – Weak Na+ channel blockers

-- Class Ic – Na+ channel blockers of weak strength
+- Class Ic – Strong Na+ channel blockers

 - Class II – Beta blockers